wigginst/www-1/docs/source/storm.rst

     cd ../apache-storm-0.10.1

-In one terminal start the nimbus server
+In one terminal, start the nimbus server.

 .. code-block:: bash

     ./bin/storm nimbus

-In another terminal start the supervisor
+In another terminal, start the supervisor.

 .. code-block:: bash

     ./bin/storm supervisor

-In the 3rd terminal start the Storm Web UI
+In the 3rd terminal, start the Storm Web UI.

 .. code-block:: bash

     ./bin/storm ui

-Above command will start the Storm UI.
+The above command will start the Storm UI.
 You can visit

 http://localhost:8080/index.html

-to view the storm cluster.
+to view the Storm cluster.

 --------------------------
-Run the example word count
+Run the example WordCount
 --------------------------

-Now open another termial to run a Storm example word count
+Now open another terminal to run a Storm example WordCount.

 .. code-block:: bash